 The Gamma-Ray Integrated Detectors (GRID) are a space project conducted by students to detect transient gamma-ray events in the energy range from 10~keV to 2~MeV.
 GRID is a network of small detectors deployed in low Earth orbits using CubeSats with an all-sky coverage.
 The primary science targets of GRID include the gamma-ray bursts (GRBs) and soft gamma-ray repeaters (SGRs).
 Other transients like the terrestrial gamma-ray flashes (TGFs) and solar flares can also be observed and studied with GRID.
 The first GRID detector prototype, GRID-01, was launched on October 29, 2018 \cite{wen_grid_2019}.
 GRID-01 validates the design of the detector.
 GRID-02 is an improved version expected to collect useful science data.

 The GRID-02 detector was assembled in 2019.
 A standard GRID detector design was adopted, shown in Fig.~\ref{fig:structure}.
 The gamma-ray detection unit includes an array of silicon photomultipliers (SiPM) coupled with a piece of Ce-doped ${\rm Gd}_{3}{\rm (Al, Ga)}_{5}{\rm O}_{12}$ (GAGG) scintillation crystals.
 Four such units are mounted in $2 \times 2$ pattern, on top of a preamplifier (PreAmp) board and a data acquisition (DAQ) board.
 Each detector unit is connected with an independent readout.
-A proportion integral differential (PID) control for the SiPM operating bias voltage is introduced to stabilize the bias against the increase in the leak current caused by cosmic radiation.
+A proportion integral differential (PID) control for the SiPM operating bias voltage is introduced to stabilize the bias against the increase in the leakage current caused by cosmic radiation.
 The general properties of GRID-02 are listed in Table~\ref{tab:parameters}, and a more detailed description of the instrument can be found in \cite{wen_compact_2021}.
 Launched in November 2020, GRID-02 soon became fully operational and has been accumulating science data since then.

 As the detector and surrounding materials are not spherically symmetric, transient sources at different incident directions will result in different fluxes and energy spectra.
-Thus, in order to model and reconstruct the incident energy spectrum, one requires detector responses as function of incident directions \cite{wen_grid_2019,bissaldi_ground-based_2009}.
+Thus, in order to model and reconstruct the incident energy spectrum, the detector responses as a function of incident directions are required \cite{wen_grid_2019,bissaldi_ground-based_2009}.
 This is possible with particle tracing modelling of the detector, which should be validated with laboratory tests.
 In this paper, we present the calibration campaigns, data analysis, and results.